 Is property adaptable to suit a change in circumstances?
 Family sizes can vary as children come along and then (eventually!) leave home.
 It is a good idea to always try and plan for what you think you may need in, say, 5 years’ time.

-If you need a mortgage take independent advice.
-An independent Financial Adviser such as our Robert Adamson can look at the entire mortgage market to find the mortgage that is right for you.
+If you need a mortgage, take independent advice.
+An independent Financial Adviser can look at the entire mortgage market to find the mortgage that is right for you.
 If you go directly to a bank or building society then you are likely only to be offered their financial products.